In the opening song of the hit Broadway show Hamilton, written by Lin-Manuel Miranda, we get hit with a bunch of information.

 - He was a bastard, orphan, son of a whore, and a Scotsman, who hailed from the Caribbean.
 These are genuine claims.
-Hamilton’s mother, Rachel Fawcett Lavien, was married to a St. Croix sugar planter named John Lavien.
+Hamilton’s mother, Rachel Fawcett Lavien, married a St. Croix sugar planter named John Lavien.
 The couple had a violent relationship, and Rachel eventually left.
-She left him and fled of Nevis and St. Kitts (the Caribbean), where she met James Hamilton (a Scotsman).
-They lived together for 15 years, but she never divorced her first husband (making Alexander a bastard, and in the eyes of society, his mother a whore).
+She left him and fled to Nevis and St. Kitts (the Caribbean), where she met James Hamilton (a Scotsman).
+They lived together for 15 years, but she never divorced her first husband (making Alexander a bastard and, in society’s eyes, his mother a whore).
 His father left the family when he learned that Rachel was still technically married.
-Alexander wrote letters to his father, but never saw him again.
+Alexander wrote letters to his father but never saw him again.

 - His mother went quick, and the cousin committed suicide.
 After Alexander’s father left, his mother died of a fever.
 Her first husband took the small inheritance and sent Alexander to live with a cousin.
 That cousin committed suicide, leaving Hamilton a penniless orphan.

 - He was in charge of a trading charter at 14.
 He began working for Nicholas Cruger, a trade merchant.
-Cruger recognized how smart Alexander was, particularly his Math and Business skills, despite not having a formal education.
+Cruger recognized Alexander’s smartness, particularly his Math and Business skills, despite not having a formal education.
 Whenever Cruger had to travel, he would leave Alexander in charge of the company.

-- They sent him to the mainland, following a hurricane, after people took up a collection.
-Alexander’s letters and writings were published in St. Croix newspaper.
-His employer was so impressed by a message Hamilton wrote to his father about a hurricane, that he and a minister raised funds to send Hamilton to the mainland to go to college.
+- They sent him to the mainland following a hurricane after people took up a collection.
+Alexander’s letters and writings were published in the St. Croix newspaper.
+His employer was so impressed by a message Hamilton wrote to his father about a hurricane that he and a minister raised funds to send Hamilton to the mainland to attend college.